 on the details of

 Lok Kalyan Sansthan [LKS] strives to work towards creation of a society that is free of fear, hunger and exploitation.
-It strives to create awareness among people about their responsibility in establishing child rights and enables them to do so by sensitizing them on political and social concerns.
-Over the years, LKS has successfully strengthened rapport with the community to ensure people's involvement in the programs.
+It also strives to create awareness among people about their responsibility in establishing child rights.
+Over the years, LKS has successfully strengthened the rapport with the community to ensure people's involvement in their programs.
 The Project Holder, Mr. Bhanwar Lal Chaudhury was awarded the CRY - Rippan Kapur Fellowship from 1996 – 98 for working on the issues of education, health and disability among children in villages of Jaisalmer district in Rajasthan.
-On realizing the importance of an integrated approach to address child rights issues, he registered Lok Kalyan Sansthan in 1998.
+On realizing the importance of an integrated approach to addressing child rights issues, he registered Lok Kalyan Sansthan in 1998.
 Currently, LKS works across 16 villages of Baytu block of Barmer district, Rajasthan.

 Lok Kalyan Sansthan [LKS] works with 1969 families in 16 villages spread over 4 Panchayats.
-Almost 57% of the population belongs to OBC and 22% are SC’s.
-The primary occupations are agriculture, animal rearing, casual laborers, shops and other small businesses in the village.
+Almost 57% of the population belongs to other backward castes (OBC) and 22% of the population is from the scheduled caste (SCs) community.
+The primary occupations are agriculture, animal rearing, casual laborers, small shops and other small businesses in the village.
 Agriculture production is not sufficient due to the scarcity and uncertainty of rain in Rajasthan.
 20% of the land has been identified as irrigated in the survey and wells have been identified as the only source of irrigation.
-The irrigation situation becomes grim during the drought years and in such conditions people also work as casual labor with the famine relief works provided by the Government like constructing of temporary roads during lean monsoon years.
-While relief activities like creation of employment opportunities, drinking water, and fodder distribution are done by the Govt during the drought period, long-term solutions for mitigating the impact of recurring drought have not been identified.
+The irrigation situation becomes grim during the drought years.
+Under such conditions, people also work as casual labor with the famine relief work provided by the Government like constructing Kachcha roads during lean monsoon years.
+Relief activities like creation of employment opportunities, drinking water and fodder distribution are done by the Govt during the drought period.
+However, long-term solutions for mitigating the impact of recurring drought have still not been identified.

-Due to scattered existence, there is little access to health facilities.
+Due to the scattered existence, there is very little access to the health facilities.
 Reproductive and child health is still limited to timely vaccinations and supplementary nutrition from the ICDS.
-There has been an increase in health facilities in the past decade, but accessibility to these services is still poor.
+There has been an increase in health facilities in the past decade, but accessibility to these services is still very poor.
 The problem of working children is prevalent in the area.
 Children assist their families in agriculture, cattle grazing or look after their younger siblings, while their parents go out to work.
-Besides, gender discrimination against girl children, female feticides and infanticides and child marriages are rampant in the area.
-In this context, LKS intervenes with an aim to work towards ensuring the rights the marginalized dalit community by empowering them economically, politically and socially.
+Besides, gender discrimination against girl children, female feticide and infanticide and child marriages are rampant in the area.
+In this context, LKS intervenes with an aim to work towards ensuring rights of the deprived, exploited and dalit community by empowering them economically, politically and socially.

 Review and Impact